Experience the best snowboarding in Ontario

 Calabogie Peaks

-The 238-metre vertical drop at Calabogie Peaks is the highest in the province but that isn’t the only reason to visit this Eastern Ontario resort.
-Its 32 hectares of rideable terrain are served by two speedy quad chairs, minimizing lift time and maximizing your vert.
+The 238-metre vertical drop at Calabogie Peaks is the highest in the province, but that isn’t the only reason to visit this Eastern Ontario resort.
+Over 30 hectares of rideable terrain is served by two quad chairs, minimizing lift time and maximizing your vert.

 The 24 runs are long—the longest is over two kilometres—so you can really get in the groove.
-Expert runs make up 25% of the total terrain and there are also rail parks, a mogul field and a snocross track.
+Expert runs make up a quarter of the total terrain and there are also rail parks, a mogul field and a snocross track.

 Slopeside dining and ski-in/ski-out lodging at the Calabogie Peaks Hotel make this a great weekend destination from the capital region.
 Off-piste and après activities include pond skating, snowshoeing, cross-country skiing, outdoor bonfires and pouring a pint of craft beer at Calabogie Brewing Co.